 Encouraging pest predators

 Birds eat aphids, caterpillars and other insect pests, so one of the best things that you can do to reduce pests in your garden is to invite more birds into it.
 You can do that by giving birds places to live in your garden, and bribing them to visit and stay by providing food.
 You can buy or make bird boxes.
 Designs vary depending on which type of bird you want, e.g. robin boxes have a letter-box shaped slot at the front, and blue-tit boxes have a small hole for an entrance.
 You can easily find instructions and plans for bird boxes online.
-Now, think about your bird menu… you could plant trees and bushes with berries that attract birds, such as hawthorn and rose hips, or flowers that produce seeds that birds enjoy, such as sunflowers, zinnias, cornflowers and marigolds.
+Now, think about your bird menu – you could plant trees and bushes with berries that attract birds, such as hawthorn and rose hips, or flowers that produce seeds that birds enjoy, such as sunflowers, zinnias, cornflowers and marigolds.
 Be careful though not to attract birds towards the berries that you want to harvest, such as your soft fruit area – best to attract the birds towards the vegetable beds and fruit trees.

 Frogs and toads eat lots of slugs, so it’s a great idea to have a wildlife pond in or near your food-growing area.
 The pond doesn’t need to be all that big – even an old bucket or sink buried in the ground would do – just be sure to make ramps for wildlife to get in and out.
-Hedgehogs are also useful predators of slugs, snails and caterpillars, so make your garden hedgehog-friendly by having an area of long grass or other cover, removing barriers and accidental traps, and if you feed them, check what they should eat (i.e. NOT bread and milk); more details here.
+Hedgehogs are also useful predators of slugs, snails and caterpillars, so make your garden hedgehog-friendly by having an area of long grass or other cover, removing barriers and accidental traps, and if you feed them, check what they should eat (i.e. not bread and milk); more details here.

 You can also reduce pests in your garden by encouraging beneficial insects.
 Almost everyone knows that ladybirds eat huge quantities of aphids (especially at the larval stage – see photo).
 Lacewings also eat aphids and are to be encouraged.
-There are two main things you can do to encourage beneficial insects: firstly, never use pesticides, as pesticides wipe out your beneficial insect population (which is the opposite of encouraging them, let’s face it).
+There are two main things you can do to encourage beneficial insects: firstly, never use pesticides, as pesticides wipe out your beneficial insect population (i.e. the opposite of encouraging them).
 Since pests such as aphids reproduce faster than beneficial insects, all you do is make the problem worse and end up in a vicious spiral of ever-increasing pesticide use.
 Nasty!
 Secondly, you can make homes for your beneficial insects, by making a bug hotel.
 These can be made really easily and cheaply, for example just by cutting the end off a plastic bottle and filling it with dry hollow stems and sticks, or rolled up corrugated cardboard, then fixing it to a sheltered wall or fence.
 More information here.

 Another great tip to get lacewings breeding – leave a stack of the egg-holding parts of egg boxes on a shelf in your greenhouse or shed over the winter.
 Lacewings just love the spaces between the different layers, and in spring it will be full of new lacewings hatching out (leave it undisturbed from late summer until late spring).